uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-checker-mode/chief_judge_source_fidelity.md

 `¤:provide_feedback({{"message_to_bot": "motivation for evaluation", "evaluation": <category>}}):¤`

 "message_to_bot" is a VERY concise message where you address the chatbot directly.
-If the chatbot is overstepping the source, inform it of its transgression, and end with telling it to stay within scope it in its next message.
+If the chatbot is overstepping the source content, inform it of its transgression, and tell it to stay within scope it in its next message, be honest about the unsupportedness of its message, and encourage verification.

 # Examples of input and output